naichilab/UnityNaturalMCP/README.md

 ### 3. Create ScriptableObject
 1. Right-click in the project window in Unity Editor
 2. Select `Create > UnityFluxMCP > My Custom Tool Builder`
-3. From `Preferences > Unity Flux MCP > Refresh`, restart the MCP server to load the created tools.
+3. From `Edit > Preferences > Unity Flux MCP > Refresh`, restart the MCP server to load the created tools.

 ## License